 ABLE is truly a leader in the ethical fashion space.
 They are passionate about investing in women, ethical manufacturing, providing living wages, and being transparent about every aspect of manufacturing process.

 I haven’t had a chance to try ABLE pieces yet but they are always on my radar.
-I loved the recent collaboration with Jess Ann Kirby.
-This sweater is really cute!

 How to Save Money on Ethically and Sustainably Made Sweaters

 You might have noticed that a lot of these sweaters have a higher price point.
 That’s obviously because when a sweater (or any article of clothing) is made from sustainably sourced materials and manufactured by people earning a living wage the price is automatically going to be higher.
 BUT there is still a way to snag discounts on these pieces!
 In fact, most of the sweaters that I’ve bought from these brands were bought on sale for a very decent price.

 The best way to be notified of sales is to sign up for a brand’s email newsletters.
 Often times, these brands will notify email subscribers of sales first.
 And since items from small ethical brands are usually produced in smaller quantities, you’ll want to get first dibs on sales because items go fast!
 You will also usually get a small discount by signing up for a brand’s newsletter if you are looking to shop right away.

 Some brands have rewards programs where you can get points for every order which turn into discounts on future purchases.
 Christy Dawn has a rewards program that’s free!

 Shop Secondhand for Ethically and Sustainably Made Sweaters